hairen/hairen.github.io/AWS_CSAA/README.md

 | S3 Reduced Redundancy storage class (S3-RRS) | 99.99% | 99.99% |
 | Glacier storage | No SLA or Availability guarantees | 99.999999999% |

+### Amazon S3 Reduced Redundancy Storage
++ It is an Amazon S3 storage option that enables customers to store noncritical, reproducible data at lower levels of redundancy than Amazon S3's standard storage.

 ### Glacier
 + Three archive retrieval methods can be used to restore archives from Glacier
   + Expedited